Try the king of e-liquids

 At e-liquids.com we want to give you everything you need to start vaping, and get the most you can out of your vape juices.
-That’s why we don’t just sell e-liquids, but also provide loads of helpful insights and tricks to make sure you’re a vaping expert!
+That’s why we don’t just sell e-liquids, but also provide loads of helpful eliquid insights and UK e-cig tricks to make sure you’re a vaping expert!

 So, you know they’re liquids, but what actually are these two compounds, and why are they in your e-liquid?
 First up, we’ve got propylene glycol, a well-known food additive that’s recognised as generally safe by the FDA.

 Propylene glycol is an odourless, colourless liquid with a slightly sweet hint to it.
 When used in e-liquids, it’s main role is to provide a harsher throat hit (like smokers are used to) and to make the vape flavour more pronounced!

 Our second compound is vegetable glycerin, another odourless colourless liquid.
 It’s frequently used in FDA-approved medicines due to its antiviral properties, while also being used in a large number of food items as a sweetener.

 Vegetable glycerin is thicker than propylene glycol, which is why it also leads to thicker liquid vapour clouds when you exhale.
 It’s also associated with a generally smoother inhale, which is important for specific styles of vaping.